lahiruz/lahiruz/README.md

 - 📫 How to reach me: **lsampath999@gmail.com**

-- ⚡ Fun fact: I love to play Carrom, Badminton, Checkers, Travelling
+- ⚡ Fun fact: I love to play Carrom, Badminton, Checkers and Travelling

 ### Connect with me:
 <p>